-In an ideal audition world, actors are asked to come to the casting office to be coached by the Casting Director and also recorded for viewing by the Creative Team.
+In an ideal audition world, actors are asked to come to the casting office to be coached by the Casting Director and to be recorded for viewing by the Creative Team.
 Or, even better, the Director is in the actual room and works with the actor.
 In an ideal world, actors and creatives really get to know each other.

 Today, it’s common for the Casting Director to ask YOU to do the work alone and put yourself on tape.

-In essence, this is the modern day version of a “pre-screen”; the CD screens your work on the character and scene and THEN decides to introduce you to the creative team…or not.
+In essence, this is the modern-day version of a “pre-screen”: the CD screens your work on the character and scene, and THEN decides to introduce you to the creative team—or not.